-The CIT Library situated on the 4th floor of Zayed Center, provides access to a large book collection, and several thousand full-text electronic journal subscriptions.
+The CIT Library situated on the 4th floor, provides access to a large book collection, and several thousand full-text electronic journal subscriptions.

 The CIT library serve primarily to university members and then to the community.
 The collections support all programs taught at the university by housing a number of collections in various formats to suit all needs.
 Reference materials, on line electronic databases, journals, library management and system have been dedicated to ensure an efficient and supportive learning environment to all.

 The library collections are of sufficient size and quality to ensure effectiveness in the instructional programs of the university.